-There are over 65 individual structural and operational components in a modern garage door who work together to make your garage door function properly.
-Let’s take a look at some the basic garage door parts.
+There are over 65 individual structural and operational components in a modern garage door that work together to make your garage door function properly.
+Let’s take a look at some of the basic garage door parts.

 Track: Guides a section to raise or lower a garage door.
 Garage door tracks are on both sides, and there are two sets of tracks: vertical and horizontal.
 The curved part of the track is referred to as the radius.

 Rollers: The rollers are connected to the tracks, they guide your door when it opens and closes.
 Together, tracks and rollers allow a garage door to move up and down.

 Top brackets: Structured supports in the upper part of a garage door that provide for attachment of lifting cables.
 The brackets along with the hinges hold a garage door together.
 Anytime they get loose or damaged; they need to be replaced.

 Bottom brackets: Fixed supports at the bottom of a garage door that provide for attachments of lifting cables.